geronimo-iia/restexpress/README.md

 * Add RestExpressLauncher (main class) to quickly launch a RestExpress server instance
 * Add plugins module
 * refactor Jackson Object mapper instantiation in order to be able to customize it without extends JacksonJsonProcessor
-* add plugin airdock: define controller life cycle, entry point, runtime discovery
+* add RestExpressEntryPoint (for runtime discovery of plugins)
 * default serialization configuration can be controlled by ServerSettings.
 * update maven parent pom (version in properties, license plugin, ...)
+* Add a Server Context
+* Add a AccesLogMessageObserver
+* Simplify SerializationProvider: support only one format(one content type) per instance.

 Release 0.10.3 - 27 May 2014
 ---------------------------